cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 To create a new release use the `bosh create release` command.
 This will attempt to create a new release from the contents of the release repo.
 Here's what happens:

 * BOSH CLI identifies it's in a release repo directory and tries to find all jobs and packages in that repo.
-Then, for each artifact (package/job):
+Then, for each artefact (package/job):
-	1. The fingerprint is built using artifact contents, file permissions and some other trackable data.
+	1. The fingerprint is built using artefact contents, file permissions and some other trackable data.
-	2. BOSH CLI tries to find the 'final' version of the artifact matching that fingerprint.
+	2. BOSH CLI tries to find the 'final' version of the artefact matching that fingerprint.
 All 'final' versions are supposed to be shared through a blobstore, with blobstore id being tracked in release repo.
-Once required blobstore id is found, CLI tries to either find the actual artifact in a local cache, and if it's missing or has a checksum mismatch, it fetches it from the blobstore (saving in a local cache afterwards).
+Once required blobstore id is found, CLI tries to either find the actual artefact in a local cache, and if it's missing or has a checksum mismatch, it fetches it from the blobstore (saving in a local cache afterwards).
 	3. If no final version is found, CLI tries to find dev version in a local cache.
 Dev versions are specific to a local copy of a release repo on a developer box, so no downloads are attempted, it's either available locally or not.
-	4. If the artifact (either dev or final) has been found, CLI uses the version associated with that artifact.
+	4. If the artefact (either dev or final) has been found, CLI uses the version associated with that artefact.
 The whole process in steps 1-4 is then essentially a lookup of the tarball and its version by a calculated fingerprint.
 Any change in package/job is supposed to change its fingerprint and this triggers step 5 (generating a new version).
-	5. If new artifact version needs to be generated, CLI uses its spec file to understand what needs to be included into the resulting tarball.
+	5. If new artefact version needs to be generated, CLI uses its spec file to understand what needs to be included into the resulting tarball.
 For packages it resolves dependencies, copies matched files and runs `pre_packaging` script if available.
 For jobs it checks that all included packages and configurations templates are present.
-If all checks have passed, CLI generates and packs a new artifact tarball and assigns it a new version (see release versioning below).
+If all checks have passed, CLI generates and packs a new artefact tarball and assigns it a new version (see release versioning below).
 * At this point all packages and jobs have been generated and CLI has references to them.
 The only remaining step is to generate a release manifest, binding all these jobs and packages together.
 The resulting YAML file is saved and path is provided to CLI user.
 This path can be used with `bosh upload release`  command to upload release to BOSH Director.

 ## Final Releases & release versioning ##

 The final release can be created once all the changes are tested and it's time to actually deploy a release to production.
 The are there main criteria differentiating final releases from dev releases:

 1. *Versioning scheme*: final releases are version independently.
 Every time new final release is generated its version is a simple increment of the previous final release version, no matter how many dev releases have been created in between.
-Same is true for individual release artifacts, their final versions are independent from dev versions.
+The same is true for individual release artefacts, their final versions are independent from dev versions.
 2. *Blobs sharing*: package and job tarballs included into the final release are also being uploaded to a blobstore, so any person who attempts create release in the same release repo in the future will be using same actual bits instead of generating them locally.
 This is important for consistency and for being able to generate old versions of final releases if needed.
-3. *Only reusing components, not generating new ones*: final release is supposed to include only previously generated artifacts.
+3. *Only reusing components, not generating new ones*: final release is supposed to include only previously generated artefacts.
 If the fingerprint calculated from the current state of the repo didn't match previously generated dev or final version, the error will be raised, telling CLI user to make sure to generate and test dev release first.

 Final release can be created by running `bosh create release --final`.
-Usually only people involved in updating production system should be generating final releases.
-There's also a `--dry-run` option to test out release creation without actually generating and uploading artifacts.
+Usually only people involved in updating production systems should generate final releases.
+There's also a `--dry-run` option to test out release creation without actually generating and uploading artefacts.

-By default all artifacts are stored in `.final_builds` directory inside the release repo, while release manifests are kept in `releases` directory.
+By default all artefacts are stored in `.final_builds` directory inside the release repo, while release manifests are kept in `releases` directory.
 If the actual release tarball is required `bosh create release --with tarball` can be used.
 Also, `bosh create release /path/to/release_manifest.yml` can be used to recreate previously created release from its manifest.
 In both cases the output is a self-contained, ready-to-upload release tarball.

-Dev release artifacts versioning is slightly different from final: the latest generated final version of the artifact is used as major version of dev build, while the actual build revision is used as minor version.
+Dev release artefacts versioning is slightly different from final: the latest generated final version of the artefact is used as major version of dev build, while the actual build revision is used as minor version.

 An example is as follows: